ApeWorX/archive-ape-starknet/latest/_sources/userguides/accounts.md.txt

 ```

 **NOTE**: You cannot use an Ethereum account to send funds to a Starknet account directly.
-You must use the [StarkNet L2 bridge](https://goerli.starkgate.starknet.io/) to transfer existing Goerli L1 ETH to and from the L2 account.
+You must use the [Starknet L2 bridge](https://goerli.starkgate.starknet.io/) to transfer existing Goerli L1 ETH to and from the L2 account.

 ## Listing Accounts